Covid 19 coronavirus: UK financial experts on why NZ will be one of the best places in the world to invest

 For those wanting a more broadly invested European fund, O'Keeffe suggests Liontrust Sustainable Future European Growth.

-The fund has generated a small return over the past year of 3.2 per cent despite the market disruption caused.
-Its largest country exposure is Germany with its largest holding being Roche – a manufacturer of coronavirus test kits.
+The fund has generated a small return over the past year of 3.2 per cent despite the market disruption.
+Its largest country exposure is Germany and its largest holding is Roche – a manufacturer of coronavirus test kits.

 Investing in Australia and New Zealand is best done through funds and stock market-listed investment trusts, most of which will invest across the Asia-Pacific region.

 James Thom is manager of investment trust Aberdeen New Dawn.
-He has been investing in businesses across Asia for more than 30 years and says he sees 'quite a bit of investment opportunity' in both Australia and New Zealand.
+He has been investing in businesses across Asia for more than 30 years and says he sees "quite a bit of investment opportunity" in Australia and New Zealand.

 He says: "Historically, New Dawn has been relatively light in these markets, preferring stocks in higher growth emerging markets that have more appealing long-term growth potential.

-"But with the abrupt sell-off in equity markets in Australia and New Zealand on account of the Covid-19 outbreak, we've seen quite compelling value emerge in these markets and have been able to buy high quality businesses at attractive valuations."
+"But with the abrupt sell-off in equity markets in Australia and New Zealand on account of the Covid-19 outbreak, we've seen quite compelling value emerge in these markets and have been able to buy high-quality businesses at attractive valuations."

 The trust has invested in domestic travel businesses, such as Auckland International Airports, which should benefit from the internal loosening of the lockdown – as well as global businesses, such as global resources company BHP.